How we work

-- implements programs and manages infrastructure funding agreements;
+- implements programs, negotiates and manages infrastructure funding agreements;

-- provides risk management and analysis, environmental assessment, and program evaluations; and
+- provides risk management and analysis, environmental assessment and Aboriginal consultation determinations and program reporting; and,

-- manages the federal Gas Tax transfer to Canadian municipalities which supports environmentally sustainable infrastructure.
+- manages the permanent federal Gas Tax transfer to Canadian municipalities which supports local infrastructure priorities.

 The Corporate Services Branch:

-provides support and services for corporate functions such as procurement, human resources, finance, security, planning and administration, internal audit and evaluation; and
+- provides support and services for corporate functions such as procurement, human resources, finance, security, planning and administration, accommodations, Information Management and Information Technology; and,

 The Audit and Evaluation Branch: